wiseby/wiseby.github.io/aboutme.md

 The list goes on, but that was from the top of my head.

-Woring as a Software Developer (Fullstack) at Maksimer AB
+Working as a Software Developer (Fullstack) at Maksimer AB

 **My Skillset**
 * .Net Core